DogeTheBeast/College_notes/Moment of a Force.md

 ## Direction of Moment

 The direction of moment is determined using the right hand thumb rule.
-The forces rotating the body in an anti-clockwise diref
+The forces rotating the body in an anti-clockwise direction are positive and vice-versa.
+The thumb points in the direction of moment.